Understanding knee pain after a fall

 - The fracture

-In rarer cases, a fall can lead to knee fracture, particularly of the kneecap.
+In rarer cases, a fall can result in a fracture of the knee, particularly of the kneecap.

 It is often accompanied by: